 The Hogwarts Express

-The Hogwarts Express has no height requirement and is a pleasant, leisurely train ride from Kings Cross London through the Scottish countryside, though you must have a park-to-park ticket to embark on this journey.
-Several characters from the Harry Potter films and books make an appearance, but the very brief Dementor encounter could be frightening to younger children.
+The Hogwarts Express has no height requirement and is a pleasant, leisurely train ride from Kings Cross, London, through the Scottish countryside, though you must have a park-to-park ticket to embark on this journey.
+Several characters from Harry Potter films and books make an appearance, but the very brief encounter with a Dementor could be frightening to younger children.
 Once the ride is over, you will disembark at Hogsmeade – the other Wizarding World of Harry Potter, in Islands of Adventure – making this the most entertaining way to park-hop!
 Take the return trip, with different characters and scenes, to get back to Universal Studios Florida, or stay and explore the other theme park.
 (If you have rented a stroller from Universal, you will leave it at Kings Cross Station and pick up another one at Hogsmeade Station at the end of your ride.)

 The Tales of Beedle the Bard/Celestina Warbeck and the Banshees